stormatics/pg_cirrus/3-node-cluster/README.md

 - Copy ~/.ssh/id_rsa.pub file content from standby1 and paste it into ~/.ssh/authorized_keys file on primary, standby2, and standby1 itself
 - Copy ~/.ssh/id_rsa.pub file content from standby2 and paste it into ~/.ssh/authorized_keys file on primary, standby1, and standby2 itself

+Now, test your SSH connection by attempting to connect to each node from the other nodes
 # Copy the public key of the Postgres user to authorized_keys inside the Postgres user on pg_cirrus node

 - cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys

 # Clone pg_cirrus on pg_cirrus node